mslinn/quill-cache/README.md

 ## Working with quill-cache
 ### Quill Contexts
 Quill-cache provides many flavors of Quill contexts, one for each type of supported database driver.
-Each context is exposed as a Scala `trait`, and they are also available wrapped into Scala `object`s.
+Each context is exposed as an `abstract class`.
-Import the Quill context `ctx` from the appropriate type wherever you need to access the database.

-Available traits are: `H2Ctx`, `MySqlCtx`, `PostgresCtx`, and `SqliteCtx`.
+Available abstract classes are: `H2Ctx`, `MySqlCtx`, `PostgresCtx`, and `SqliteCtx`.
-Import the `ctx` property from the appropriate `trait` for the type of database driver you need, like this:
+Subclass the appropriate `abstract class` for the type of database driver you need, like this:

 ```
 class MyClass extends model.persistence.H2Ctx {
     /** A real application would provide a dedicated `ExecutionContext` for cache and async DAOs instead of using the global default */